0x3333/light_timeout/README.md

    - **Name**: a friendly title for this instance (e.g., “Living Room Timeout”).
    - **Lights**: select one or more `light.xxx` entities to monitor.
    - **Timeout**: choose a duration in “HH:MM:SS” format (e.g., “00:10:00” for 10 minutes).
-   - **Condition**: you can add a condition(s) to be met when evaluating if a timeout is necessary or not.
 4. Click **Submit**.

 The integration will begin monitoring the selected lights.
 You can create as many instances (Config Entries) as you like, each with its own set of lights and timeout.